Bira/octopus-carnival/_drafts/giants/fire-giants.md

 ## The Numbers

 Fire giants are Large Elemental Humanoids with the Giant keyword, and their titan bosses are Huge.
-They have 15 resistance resistance to fire.
+They have 15 resistance resistance to fire, with titans being more resistant.
 Like other giants their land speed is 8.
 Both fire giants and titans have a typical Int score of 10.

 They're stronger than frost giants, but not by much.
 You can consider both types to be evenly matched.